mynk-tmr/notes/Web Design/Animations.md

 	- Animate, Transition properties that <u>don't reflow</u> page to improve performance.
 	- place *reflow-repaint* properties on *separate* layer using for e.g. `will-change: color`
 	- More layers -> more memory (so careful)
+	- Place animating element in high `z-index` or it will trigger repaint of its layer sharers

 Dev tools :
 - `Performance tab` > `Record` while animation running